BR-Kacha/Vidwan-Portal-Data-Scraper/README.md

 - `Vidwan_Data Scraping.py`: The main Python script for the application.
 - `input_file_format.xlsx`: Sample input file format.
 - `output_sample.xlsx`: Sample output file with name, designation, and portal ID removed for privacy reasons.
-- `Vidwan Project Time Lapse.mp4`: A timelapse recording of the development process.

 ## Notes
 - Make sure to download the suitable ChromeDriver version for your Chrome browser.